Burnham Park (Chicago)

 Burnham Park is a public park located in Chicago, Illinois.
 Situated along 6 mi of Lake Michigan shoreline, the park connects Grant Park at 14th Street to Jackson Park at 56th Street.
-The 598 acre of parkland is owned and managed by Chicago Park District.
+The 598 acre of parkland is owned and managed by the Chicago Park District.
 It was named for urban planner and architect Daniel Burnham in 1927.
 Burnham was one of the designers of the 1893 World's Columbian Exposition.